 Integration guide

-How to use Ruby on Rails with an OpenAI-compatible endpoint (Ruby)
+Ruby on Rails OpenAI-compatible API guide (Ruby)

 Updated 2026-01-06